Devendra616/100-days-of-code/log.md

 Completed the udemy secton- Javascript the tricky stuff.
 Learnt about Call, Appy, Bind, this, new, prototypes, closure.
 Lastly deployed my yelpcamp on heroku https://yelpcamp-camp.herokuapp.com/ with database on mlab.

+## Day 93-94: January 18-19, 2019
+Worked on udemy additonal topic: Patatap clone.
+As site with sounds and circles on clicking of keys.
+Usage of paper.js, howler.js
+Explored different sections for new readings.